inspec/inspec-habitat/docs-chef-io/content/habitat_services.md

 If you use the CLI interface without the API, unavailable properties will return empty arrays or `nil`, and unavailable filter criteria will never match.
 See each property and filter criteria for details.

-## Availability

-### Installation

-This resource is in the `inspec-habitat` resource pack.
-You can use the resource by setting an InSpec profile dependency on the resource pack.
-See [inspec-habitat instructions](https://github.com/inspec/inspec-habitat#installation).

-### Version

-This resource was first available in version 0.1.0 of the resource pack.

-## Resource Parameters
+## Resource parameters

-[Resource parameters](/inspec/glossary/#resource-parameter) are arguments passed to the resource in the control code.
+[Resource parameters](https://docs.chef.io/inspec/glossary/#resource-parameter) are arguments passed to the resource in the control code.

 This resource does not accept resource parameters, which is typical for plural resources.

-## Filter Criteria
+## Filter criteria

-[Filter criteria](/inspec/glossary/#filter-criteria) are used to select which services you wish to examine.
+[Filter criteria](https://docs.chef.io/inspec/glossary/#filter-criteria) are used to select which services you wish to examine.
 If no filter criteria are used, all services are selected.

 ### dependency_names